iterorganization/IMAS-Validator/docs/source/courses/basic/debug.rst

     .. md-tab-item:: Exercise

-        Call the IDS validator bundled tests for the db_entry with uri ``imas:hdf5?path=ids-validator-course/bad`` with the debugger argument.
+        Call the IMAS validator bundled tests for the db_entry with uri ``imas:hdf5?path=imas-validator-course/bad`` with the debugger argument.
         What is the problem with this DBEntry?

     .. md-tab-item:: Tip